-NOTE: Gen Z and Millennial consumers tend to be more optimistic about the economy relative to their Gen X and Baby Boomer counterparts - a good sign for brands as the buying power for these younger cohorts increases.
+NOTE: Gen Z and Millennial consumers are more optimistic about the economy relative to their Gen X and Baby Boomer counterparts - a good sign for brands as the buying power for these younger cohorts increases.

 Which of the following are more important than price when making a purchase decision?